Caroline Glick: Journalism

-She is the author of The Israeli Solution: A One State Plan for Peace in the Middle East, and Shackled Warrior: Israel and the Global Jihad.
-She is the adjunct senior fellow for Middle Eastern Affairs at the Center for Security Policy, and is one of several co-authors of the center's latest book, War Footing.
-She served in the past as senior researcher at the IDF's Operational Theory Research Institute (the Israel Defense establishment's most prestigious think tank).
+Glick is the author of The Israeli Solution: A One State Plan for Peace in the Middle East, and Shackled Warrior: Israel and the Global Jihad.
+She is the adjunct senior fellow for Middle Eastern Affairs at the far-right think tank Center for Security Policy, and is one of several co-authors of the center's book, War Footing.
+She formerly served as senior researcher at the IDF's Operational Theory Research Institute think tank.
 She has also worked as an adjunct lecturer in tactical warfare at the IDF's Command and Staff College.
-She has been identified as part of the counter-jihad movement, and has stated that the US and Israel is fighting a "counter-jihad" against "global jihad".
+She has been identified as part of the counter-jihad movement, and has stated that the US and Israel are fighting a "counter-jihad" against "global jihad".

 In its Israeli Independence Day supplement in 2003, Israeli newspaper Maariv named her the most prominent woman in Israel.
-She was the 2005 recipient of the Zionist Organization of America's Ben Hecht award for Outstanding Journalism (previous recipients have included A. M. Rosenthal, Sidney Zion, and Daniel Pipes).
+She was the 2005 recipient of the Zionist Organization of America's Ben Hecht award for Outstanding Journalism.
 She has also been awarded the Abramowitz Prize for Media Criticism by Israel Media Watch.
 A representative for the organization praised Glick's high degree of professionalism and her critical reporting, after Glick wrote a series of articles accusing the Israeli media of blatantly rallying support for carrying out the disengagement plan.
-On May 31, 2009, she received the Guardian of Zion Award from the Ingeborg Rennert Center for Jerusalem Studies at Bar Ilan University.
+On May 31, 2009, she received the Guardian of Zion Award from the Ingeborg Rennert Center for Jerusalem Studies at Bar-Ilan University.

-She founded and edited the Hebrew language political satire website Latma TV from 2009 to 2013.
+Glick founded and edited the Hebrew language political satire website Latma TV from 2009 to 2013.